 - IMDb Mini Biography By: Gary Brumburgh / email@example.com

 Funnyman Pat McCormick was a big guy--6 1/2 feet tall, well over 200 pounds--who, with his signature walrus mustache, always made a big impression.

 He dropped out of Harvard Law School to pursue an advertising career in New York City, but he eventually abandoned that pursuit when he began writing jokes and gags for television and nightclub performers, including Phyllis Diller and Red Skelton.

-In a career than spanned over five decades, McComick wrote for "The Jack Paar Show" as well as such 1960s comedy series as "Get Smart" and "The Danny Kaye Show."
-He also wrote and appeared on "Candid Camera" as well as being was an announcer and straight man on Don Rickles short-lived TV variety show in 1968.
+In a career that spanned over five decades, McComick wrote for "The Jack Paar Show" as well as such 1960s comedy series as "Get Smart" and "The Danny Kaye Show."
+He also wrote and appeared on "Candid Camera" as well as being an announcer and straight man on Don Rickles short-lived TV variety show in 1968.
 He was also a regular on "The New Bill Cosby Show" in 1972.

 McCormick also wrote for and made scores of appearances on "The Tonight Show."
 He played characters in sketches, including dressing up as turkeys, squirrels, and the shark from "Jaws."
 In one memorable 1974 appearance, he streaked naked across the stage behind Johnny Carson during the opening monologue.

 His most notable part was Texas blow-hard millionaire Big Enos in the 1977 blockbuster movie "Smokey and the Bandit" and its two sequels.